mcheese/elo-thing/README.md

 A website to vote on things in a list.

-Compare two things at a time and vote which is better.
-The list is ranked by Elo.
+Compare two things at a time.
+Vote which is better.
+Ranked by Elo.
 Vote with your friends.